coderefinery/git-intro/_episodes/06-staging-area.md

 you how it came to be, just what is there now.

 It would be great if all changes were documented, but that is too much to ask most of the time.
-In fact, too much documentation or commenting can in fact lead to the code being unreadable if the comments to code ratio is too large.

 So what is a good compromise?
 You will always make version history and commit messages, and if these are clear then you are a long way to